carpentries/instructor-training/episodes/11-practice-teaching.md

 - "Feedback is most effective when those involved share ground rules and expectations."
 ---

-So far, we've focused on how we can be effective instructors by understanding how people learn and how to create a positive classroom environment, covering two of our primary goals in helping you become a certified Carpentries Instructor.
+So far, we have focused on how we can be effective instructors by understanding how people learn and how to create a positive classroom environment, covering two of our primary goals in helping you become a certified Carpentries Instructor.
 Now our focus will shift to developing additional teaching skills that you can